 An avid yoga practitioner and lover of nature, Ms. Tiberio believes strongly in mindfulness, wellness, and life balance.

 During our recent presidential transition, President Miaoulis asked Dr. Williams to serve as Interim Chief of Staff during the 2019-20 academic year.
 The position became permanent in August 2020.
-Dr. Williams’ portfolio in the Office of the President includes strategic planning, marketing, organizational communications, and public relations.
-Since March 2020, Williams has helping lead the COVID-19 testing and tracing efforts for the university.
+Dr. Williams’ portfolio in the Office of the President includes strategic planning, marketing, organizational communications, Board relations, human resources, and institutional research.

-Since the early ’90s, Mr. Williams has worked across admission, financial aid, student retention, assessment, data analytics and institutional strategic planning at five institutions prior to joining the RWU team.
+Outside of the University, Dr. Williams serves as a board member for the East Bay Chamber of Commerce, on the Connect Newport Advisory Committee, various Blue Economy regional boards, and was a pivotal leader in COVID testing and response strategies for the campus and at the state-level throughout the pandemic.
+Since the early ’90s, Mr. Williams has worked across admission, financial aid, student retention, assessment, data analytics and institutional strategic planning at four other institutions prior to joining the RWU team.

 Dr. Williams earned a doctorate of management degree in 2016 from the Weatherhead School of Management at Case Western Reserve University.
 His dissertation focused on the effects of visual analytics on organizational decision making behavior.
 He presents frequently at the regional and national level on the strategic use of data visualization and analytics in enrollment management.